-On April 18, 1942 took off from the USS Hornet at 8:46 as as aircraft number eight as part of the "Doolittle Raid".
+On April 18, 1942 at 8:46am took off from USS Hornet CV-8 piloted by Captain Edwin J. York as as aircraft number eight (no. 8) on the "Doolittle Raid" against targets in Japan.
 Aboard was a mixed crew from the 37th Bombardment Squadron and the 89th Reconnaissance Squadron.
 Just prior to take off, the top turret of this bomber failed and was inoperative during the entire flight.
-Also, the aircraft was experiencing engine problems.
+Also, this aircraft was experiencing engine problems.

-This B-25 lead the third flight over southern Tokyo and northern Tokyo Bay, dropping three demolition bombs and one incendiary bomb over the target.
+This B-25 lead the third flight over southern Tokyo and northern Tokyo Bay.
+Over the target, released three demolition bombs and one incendiary bomb.

-Following the mission, pilot York realized he did not have enough fuel to reach China and elected to land at 5:45 pm at Primorskrai Airfield (Primiori) near Vladivostok.
-After landing, Soviet forces confiscated the aircraft and the crew were interned.
+Afterwards, York realized he did not have enough fuel to reach China and at at 5:45pm elected to land at Primorskrai Airfield (Primiori) near Vladivostok.
+After landing, the Soviet Union confiscated the bomber and the crew were interned.

 Fates of the Crew